 As fintech continues to grow, many SaaS model companies are transitioning into becoming full-service payment facilitators.
-As a PayFac or payment facilitator, they take on the active role in facilitating transactions by providing white-labeled payment processing services.
+As a PayFac or payment facilitator, they take on an active role in facilitating transactions by providing white-labeled payment processing services.
 These plug-and-play solutions can be easily integrated into a sub-merchants overall solution.
 This provides ISVs with the payment functions they need without the extra work and provides extra revenue generation for the Payfac.

 In the PayFac model, there are three main parties involved: the acquirer, the payment facilitator, and the sub-merchant.
 The PayFac acts as a go-between for the acquirer and the sub-merchant.
 Working with a payment facilitator eliminates the need to go through traditional payment companies.